Siege of Havana: Spanish preparations

 Havana had one of the finest natural harbours in the West Indies with a 180 m wide and 800 m long entrance channel giving access to the harbour.
 Two strong fortresses defended the entrance channel.
 On the north side of the channel stood the very strong Castillo de los Tres Reyes del Morro (known in English as Morro Castle) on the rocky Cavannos Ridge.
 It had 64 artillery pieces and was garrisoned by 700 men.
-However, it had been noted that most of its guns faced Havana's port and bay, and that it was overlooked by the unfortified hill of La Cabana.
-Although it had been proposed to fortify La Cabana, the project had been delayed and no guns had been installed there by the start of the siege.
+However, it had been noted that most of its guns faced Havana's port and bay, and that it was overlooked by the unfortified hill of La Cabaña.
+Although it had been proposed to fortify La Cabaña, the project had been delayed and no guns had been installed there by the start of the siege.
 The south side was defended by the older Castillo de San Salvador de la Punta.
 The channel could also be blocked by a boom chain extending from El Morro to La Punta.
 Havana itself lay on the south side along the channel and was surrounded by a wall 5 km long.